15-Ab/potd/README.md

 - Iterated through `head1` and populated the HashMap with the frequency of each element.
 - Iterated through `head2`.
   - For each element `num` in `head2`, checked if `x - num` exists in the HashMap.
-  - If it exists, incremented the count by the frequency of `x - num`.
+  - If it existed, incremented the count by the frequency of `x - num`.
 - After iterating through `head2`, returned the count as the result.

 ---